 - Let the batter ferment for 2 to 3 hours.

-- Grind the green chilly and ginger together to a smooth paste.
+- Grind the green chili and ginger together to a smooth paste.

-- After 3 hours, add turmeric powder, lemon juice and green chilly/ginger paste to the fermented batter, combine well.
+- After 3 hours, add turmeric powder, lemon juice and green chili/ginger paste to the fermented batter, combine well.

 - Add the baking soda, combine well.
 After adding baking soda cook it immediately.

 - Grease a 8 inch cake pan with non-stick cooking spray, pour the batter into the pan.

 - Add some water into a large cooking pan, place the pan over medium heat and let the water come to a slight boil.

 - Place the cake pan over the boiling water, cover the cooking pan with its lid and cook for 15 minutes or until a fork inserted into the center comes out clean.

 - Make sure when the cake pan is placed into the water, the water doesn't get into the pan, so don't add too much water.

 - After the dhokla has cooked, gently remove the pan from the water and allow it to cool down.